lino-framework/book/docs/specs/voga/roger.rst

  Hedi Radermacher (ME)                    4730 Raeren                       Non-member                      No    No    No       31/12/2015
  Jean Radermacher (ME)                    4730 Raeren                       Member                          No    No    No       31/12/2015
  Marie-Louise Vandenmeulenbos (MEC)       Amsterdam, Netherlands            Helper                          No    Yes   No       31/12/2015
- Didier di Rupo (MS)                      4730 Raeren                       Non-member         Herresbach   No    No    No Erna Ärgerlich (ME)                      4730 Raeren                       Member                          No    No    No       31/12/2015
+ Didier di Rupo (MS)                      4730 Raeren                       Non-member         Eynatten     No    No    No Erna Ärgerlich (ME)                      4730 Raeren                       Member                          No    No    No       31/12/2015
- Otto Östges (MCS)                        4730 Raeren                       Helper             Eynatten     No    Yes   No
+ Otto Östges (MCS)                        4730 Raeren                       Helper             Hauset       No    Yes   No
 ======================================== ================================= ================== ============ ===== ===== ======== ==============
 <BLANKLINE>